-- The manuscript should be written by two or more authors.
+- Manuscripts should be written by two or more authors.
 Manuscripts written by a single author will not be processed.

-- The manuscripts should be typed on one side of the paper and in 1 column format with 1.5 spacing throughout
+- Manuscripts should be typed on one side of the paper and in 1-column format with 1.5 spacing throughout.

-- The paper size is A4 and a 2.0 cm margin of the page is desirable.
+- Paper size is A4 and a 2.0 cm margin of the page is desirable.
 Use the font “Times New Roman” 12 pt.

-- The manuscript should not occupy more than 10 pages in length of the journal sheet (3000-5000 words of the manuscript).
+- Manuscripts should not occupy more than 10 pages in length of the journal sheet (5000 words of the manuscript).